 The report that Lloyds have offered full cover for competitive MMA reached use once again in March 2012 with the addition that the

 club had been negotiating the policy for quite some time.
 When we looked into this we found that Lloyds had offered cover BUT with

-correct in claiming to hold cover for sparring/competing!
+entirely correct in claiming to hold cover for sparring/competing!

-doing (or even better send them a video link as we did) and see what they say.
+you are doing (or even better send them a video link as we did) and see what they say.

 By this I mean the Broker not the martial arts group you have got your licences/membership from.
 Do this now rather than

 have a claim and then be told you are not covered when it's too late!!